Martin Škrtel

-Martin Škrtel (born 15 December 1984) is a Slovak former professional footballer, a former player and captain of the Slovakia national team and Liverpool.
+Martin Škrtel (born 15 December 1984) is a Slovak former professional footballer who played as a centre-back.
+He currently serves as manager and sporting director of Slovak club FC Spartak Trnava.

 Škrtel previously played for FK AS Trenčín and Zenit Saint Petersburg, before joining Liverpool for £6.5 million in January 2008.
-After eight-and-a-half years with Liverpool, where he played 320 official games and scored 18 goals, he joined Fenerbahçe.
+After eight and a half years with Liverpool, where he played 320 official games and scored 18 goals, he joined Fenerbahçe.
 He has won the Russian Premier League and the League Cup, as well as being named Slovak Footballer of the Year four times.

-Škrtel made his international debut for Slovakia in 2004 and has earned a total of 104 caps, making him the third most capped player of his country at the time of his retirement in 2019, behind Marek Hamšík and Miroslav Karhan.
-He also retired as Slovakia's 10th best international scorer with 6 goals, sharing the spot with Július Šimon and Miroslav Stoch.
-He represented the country as they reached the last 16 at both the 2010 FIFA World Cup and UEFA Euro 2016.
+Škrtel debuted for the Slovak senior team 2004 and has earned a total of 104 caps, making him the third most-capped player of his country at the time of his retirement in 2019, behind Marek Hamšík and Miroslav Karhan.
+He also retired as Slovakia's 10th best international scorer with 6 goals, sharing the spot with Július Šimon and Miroslav Stoch. Škrtel represented the country as they reached the last 16 at both the 2010 FIFA World Cup and UEFA Euro 2016.

 Early life

-Škrtel was born in Handlová.
-At the time of his birth, Handlová was in Czechoslovakia but today, the town exists in Slovakia.
+Škrtel was born on 15 December 1984 in Handlová.